colin2wang/python_finance/README.md

 - Requires expertise in machine learning and parameter tuning
 - Computationally more expensive than linear models

 This strategy demonstrates how ensemble methods can be applied to financial markets for predictive modeling.
+The implementation includes cross-validation to evaluate model performance and ensure better generalization to unseen data.

 ### Strategy Comparison